Generative AI and Human Reward Systems

 In this article, I’ll explore how future AI-augmented digital experiences will be fundamentally appealing to our reward circuits — in ways that may lead to vastly less individual productivity and less societal power.
 From there, I’ll explore ways we might work with (or change) our reward circuits to counter some of the unproductive, tantalizingly distracting forces ahead.

-This article is broken out into the following four sections:
+This article is broken out into the following sections:

 1. TL;DR — A bulleted summary of the critical arguments of this article.